mikeroyal/Raspberry-Pi-Guide/README.md

 [Etcher](https://www.balena.io/etcher/) is an open source, cross-platform software that makes it easy to flash operating system images to a microSD card or USB device.

+[PiShrink](https://github.com/Drewsif/PiShrink) is a bash script that automatically shrink a pi image that will then resize to the max size of the SD card on boot.

+[Gpiozero](https://github.com/gpiozero/gpiozero) is a simple interface to GPIO(General-Purpose Input/Output) devices with the Raspberry Pi.

+[Kubernetes on ARM](https://github.com/luxas/kubernetes-on-arm) is a tool to get your ARM device up and running Kubernetes in less than ten minutes.

 ## Tools for Home Automation

 [Back to the Top](https://github.com/mikeroyal/raspberry-pi-Guide/blob/main/README.md#table-of-contents)